plaited/plaited/playbook/api/README.md

   library using the behavioral programming algorithm
 ### Internal usage

 **The following libraries are not recommended for usage outside the Plaited organization.
 They are dependencies for our Plaited libs and apps.
-These libraries and are open sourced as reference implementation.
+These libraries are open sourced as reference implementation.
 Take as a dependency at your own risk.**

 - [@plaited/jsx](libs/jsx/README.md):
   - templating utility and types